PsychoPoet Research Initiative

 Can inositol cure anxiety and depression?

-) Inositol is most useful in combination with other therapies such as counselling, hypnotherapy, exercise, relaxation and so on, so in this respect it is similar to all existing antidepressant medication.
+Inositol is most useful in combination with self-help and therapies such as counselling, hypnotherapy, exercise, relaxation and so on, so in this one respect it is similar to medication.
+Consider it something to give you breathing space, which you can use to relax and remember what it feels like to NOT be bombarded by negative thoughts.

 Does inositol really work?